 Instead of an access door like many of the other models, this one has a base that lifts up to access the propane tank.
 It has wheels to assist with moving, but I find the traditional style pole heaters balance nicely and are easy to carry from one point to the other.

-The Cambridge stands out in this crowd on the basis of looks alone.
+The Cambridge propane patio heater stands out in this crowd on the basis of looks alone.
 It's the shortest -- only 6 feet tall -- and has a glass tube structure similar to the Hiland model.
 The unit feels sturdier than some of its competitors, and the mesh guard around the heating body stayed put throughout the moving and testing process.
 It's compact, easy to carry and will take up less storage space during the warmer months.

 All of the heaters arrived packed in boxes and required assembly.
-The level of difficulty was roughly on par with assembling Ikea furniture: there were manuals occasionally needed a little interpretation.
+The level of difficulty was roughly on par with assembling Ikea furniture: there were manuals that occasionally needed a little interpretation.

 Of the traditional-style pole heaters, there was so little variation between the products -- from assembly to operation to looks -- that they might as well have all come from the same factory.
 Nevertheless, I followed each set of instructions as they were written to ensure testing accuracy.
 By the time I got to the last of the pole heaters, I was a pro and it was a breeze.
 Nothing about the assembly process really stood out, except for the fact that it highlighted the similarities between all of the traditional models.
-I was however, pretty happy to see that Amazon sent not one, but two cheap wrenches to aid my efforts!
+I was, however, pretty happy to see that Amazon sent not one, but two cheap wrenches to aid my efforts.
 The excitement was short-lived, though, because the pyramid-style heaters were a little trickier to put together.

 None of the heaters I tested are going to sweat you out at long distances, but getting up next to one will certainly warm you up.
 Some manufacturers claim the heater will warm up to eight feet away from the heater, and the results prove that to be true -- sort of.
 All but one heater showed an increased temperature at eight feet away.
 But keep your coat on, because at that distance we're talking about only half a degree warmer than the ambient temperature.
 The warm glow on your face will be nice, but you're going to need to move closer to the heater's flame to keep warm on the coldest days.
-I took temperature measurements at four set elevations relative to the heaters' cap, and 11 equal distances from the heater for a total of 44 points of measurement.
+I took temperature measurements at four set elevations relative to the heater's cap, and 11 equal distances from the heater for a total of 44 points of measurement.
 Because a patio heater isn't necessarily made to warm at a distance, the useful range for most of them is about four feet.